Pythm/ad-ElectricalManagement/README.md

       session_energy: sensor.nameOfCharger_energi_ladesesjon
 ```

+> [!NOTE]
+> Note that not all sensors are activated by default in the Easee integration.
+Please ensure you activate all relevant sensors to enable the full functionality of the app.

 In addition to priority and the Home Assistant helpers described above, you can provide vehicle information.
 This can be either a Tesla or individual sensors.
 Please refer to the documentation on [configuring Easee & Tesla](#configuring-easee--tesla) or consult the section on [Vehicle Sensors](#vehicle-sensors).

 ### Configuring Tesla